dloebl/rm/README.md

 * -i
   * Interactive mode.
 Will prompt for confirmation from the user on every single item to be deleted.
 * -r *or* -R
   * Recursive mode.
-If set, it is possible to delete whole directories.
+When set, it is possible to delete whole directories.

 ## Notes
 Does NOT include any security features (e.g. preserve-root).